manujbawa/minime-mcp/install/INSTALL.md

 ### Container can't connect to Ollama
 - Ensure Ollama is running: `ollama serve`
 - Check that both models are downloaded: `ollama list`
-- Verify the container can reach the host: `docker exec minime-mcp ping host.docker.internal`
+- Verify the container can reach the host: `docker exec minimemcp ping host.docker.internal`

 ### MCP Client not found
 ```bash